 6. No GIFs allowed

-GIFs are great; they are yuge, as a contemporary political leader might say.
+GIFs are great; they are yuge, as a contemporary president might say.
 They’re great on Twitter and WhatsApp.

 I have a short attention span, so they’ve always been a distraction when reading.
 I can’t focus on reading when something is moving on the page.
 GIFs are distracting and don’t add value to your writing.
 If anything, use photos to spice up your content.
-GIFs are like a needy girl with a crush on you – keeps asking for attention when you’d rather swipe away on Tinder.
+GIFs are like a needy girl with a crush on you – keeps asking for attention when you’d rather go out with the boys.

 I am fascinated by how short and simple yet how powerful Seth Godin’s writing is.
 He talks about how it has improved over the years.
 Anyone can write like him, but improving your writing takes time.
 I can’t wait to see how much I will laugh at this article five years from now.
 Today I hope it makes a difference for someone out there.
 Let’s hope that someone is you.